Spider diagram

 In mathematics, a unitary spider diagram adds existential points to an Euler or a Venn diagram.
 The points indicate the existence of an attribute described by the intersection of contours in the Euler diagram.
-These points may be joined together forming a shape like a spider.
+These points may be joined forming a shape like a spider.
 Joined points represent an "or" condition, also known as a logical disjunction.

 A spider diagram is a boolean expression involving unitary spider diagrams and the logical symbols $\land,\lor,\lnot$.
 For example, it may consist of the conjunction of two spider diagrams, the disjunction of two spider diagrams, or the negation of a spider diagram.

 Example

 In the image shown, the following conjunctions are apparent from the Euler diagram.

-In the universe of discourse defined by this Euler diagram, in addition to the conjunctions specified above, all possible sets from A through B and D through G are available separately.
+In the universe of discourse defined by this Euler diagram, in addition to the conjunctions specified above, all of the sets from A through G, except for C, are available separately.
 The set C is only available as a subset of B. Often, in complicated diagrams, singleton sets and/or conjunctions may be obscured by other set combinations.

 The two spiders in the example correspond to the following logical expressions: